Amazon Echo Smart Speakers are up to 60 percent off

-Amazon has discounted its popular Fire TV Sticks and Echo Show devices, and now the massive retailer has slashed prices on its Echo Smart Speakers.
-The savings are up to 50 percent off.
+Amazon recently discounted its popular Fire TV Sticks, and now the massive online retailer has slashed prices on its Echo Smart Speakers, offering savings of up to 50 percent off.

 - Echo Dot (5th Gen, 2022 release) for $34.99 (save 50%)